Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 Each type of marble has a name, a coordinate, and a color.
 The coordinate tells us where on the sprite image it is, and the color helps us create a nice shadow.

 All values painstakingly assembled by hand.
-You're welcome. 😌
+You're welcome. :relieved:

 The MobX store that loads our sprite into memory and helps us use it looks like this: